zeljkofilipin/set-game-rb/README.md

     gem install bundler
     bundle

+Play the game with `bundle exec rake`.
 Run tests with `bundle exec rake spec`.

-Play the game with `bundle exec rake`.
+For more information see http://filipin.eu/automating-the-set-game/